Skip to content

 3 │ };

-Unused variables usually are result of incomplete refactoring, typos and other source of bugs.
+Unused variables are often the result of an incomplete refactoring, typos, or other sources of bugs.

 Unsafe fix: If this is intentional, prepend foo with an underscore.